Stanley G. Grizzle: Awards and acknowledgment

 In recognition of his work with the BSCP and his civil rights work, Grizzle received the Order of Ontario in 1990 from Lieutenant-Governor Lincoln Alexander.
 As further recognition, he received the Order of Canada in 1995 from Governor General Roméo LeBlanc.

 Additionally, Grizzle recently received the Stanley Ferguson Lifetime Accomplishment award and received a grant of 25 shares of Coca-Cola stock.

 On November 1, 2007, a park on Main Street in Toronto's east end was dedicated the "Stanley G. Grizzle Park" in a ceremony hosted by Toronto Mayor David Miller.

 Writer Suzette Mayr consulted Grizzle's book My Name's Not George: The Story of the Brotherhood of Sleeping Car Porters in Canada as part of her research for her Giller Prize-winning 2022 novel The Sleeping Car Porter.

 Family

 Stanley was married in 1942 and later divorced in 1964 from Kathleen Victoria Toliver born in Hamilton, Ontario (deceased).

 Kathleen was a founding member of the Canadian Negro Woman's Association as well as a Canadian activist whose family today is still recognized as part of the Underground Railroad.

-They had 6 biological children, Patricia Nerene, Pamela, Stanley Jr, Latanya, Sonya and foster son Rickey and 14 grandchildren.
+They had 6 biological children, Patricia, journalist and actress Nerene Virgin, Pamela, Stanley Jr., Latanya, and Sonya, and 14 grandchildren.